containerbuildsystem/cachi2/docs/designs/cargo-support.md

 In the following sections we are going to expose a bit of how `maturin` and `setuptools-rust` are configured in order to come with ideas on how to tackle the problem of FINDING rust dependencies on a pure-python project.
-This is probably outside of the scope of cachi2, but we will need to at very least come up with a way for those customers to share the (potential) multiple Cargo.locks the package indirectly depends or a file format designed for this.
+This is probably outside of the scope of cachi2, but we will need to at very least come up with a way for those users to share the (potential) multiple Cargo.locks the package indirectly depends or a file format designed for this.
 Also [pybuild-deps][pybuild-deps] might evolve to help solving this problem, so it is not like we would waste any time understanding these problems.